Ezequiel Tovar Preview, Player Props: Rockies vs. Orioles

-Ezequiel Tovar -- with a slugging percentage of .571 in his past 10 games, including three home runs -- will be in action for the Colorado Rockies versus the Baltimore Orioles, with Cole Irvin on the mound, on August 25 at 7:05 PM ET.
+Ezequiel Tovar -- with a slugging percentage of .548 in his past 10 games, including three home runs -- will be in action for the Colorado Rockies versus the Baltimore Orioles, with Kyle Bradish on the mound, on August 26 at 7:05 PM ET.

-He racked up two hits (going 2-for-5 with a double) in his last appearance against the Rays.
+In his previous game, he notched a home run while going 1-for-4 against the Orioles.

 Ezequiel Tovar Game Info & Props vs. the Orioles